hagrin/sports/research-papers/nfl/circa-survivor.md

 - Historical Circa / Grandissimo / other significant pool pick selections
 - Where possible more accurate entry selection data to better estimate available candidate selections
 - Historical SurvivorGrid data
-- Accurate market pricing history
+- Accurate market pricing history even after pick lock if sharps are anticipating further line movement
-- Injury data - not necessary, but there's a theory that a questionable / hurt starting QB that's projected as playing may offer some additional EV if you can accurately project injury news breaking your way after selections lock
+- Injury data - a few angles here.
+Not necessary, but there's a theory that a questionable / hurt starting QB that's projected as playing may offer some additional EV if you can accurately project injury news breaking your way after selections lock

 ### Limitaions of the Data